martin-84/widget-cam/README.md

-# com-chilipeppr-widget-cam
+# # com-chilipeppr-widget-cam
-This widget loads a webcam view in ChiliPeppr via WebRTC.
+A widget that lets you view a nde-RED dashbrd in Chil.Peppr

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Cam
+## ChiliPeppr Widget / NR Dashboard

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does